SOUTH & WEST

 A free-standing, snow-covered dormant volcano, majestic Kilimanjaro is the highest mountain in Africa.
 Located in northeast Tanzania, it can be seen from far into Kenya and Amboseli National Park.

-75,000 people climb Kilimanjaro every year so it is not the most untouched mountain, nor is it the most arduous.
-However, it is certainly a test of one’s endurance, with altitude sickness the main reason for climbers not to summit.
-Although it has become a very popular challenge and the experience slightly crowded with other climbers, we still highly recommend it for anyone with even a vague interest in mountaineering.
+75,000 trekkers climb Kilimanjaro every year so it is not the most untouched mountain, nor is it the most arduous.
+However, it is certainly a test of one’s endurance, with altitude sickness the main reason for hikers not getting to the summit of Kilimanjaro.
+Although it has become a very popular challenge and the experience slightly crowded with other climbers, we still highly recommend it for anyone with an interest in mountaineering.

-Mt Kilimanjaro is located in North Tanzania next to some of the top safari parks in Africa, so while making an ascent its rude not to pop infor a few days to experience the
+Mt Kilimanjaro is located in North Tanzania next to some of the top safari parks in Africa, so while making an ascent it would be a shame not visit the northern parks and experience the

 There are hundreds of operators that work on Mount Kilimanjaro but over the years we have decided to work with only 2 companies based on their safety track record, guides and cost.
 Climbing Kilimanjaro is potentially very dangerous so its important to be with the right company!